p0t4t0sandwich/Switchboard/README.md

 - Fixed bug where the plugin didn't unregister the Discord bot events when reloading the plugin
 - Complete rewrite using nifty additions to TaterLib
 - Added Telegram support
+- Replaced TCP sockets with WebSockets and added proper AES encryption